Tupã (mythology): Creation of human race

 Before the creation of the human race, Tupã wedded the goddess Arasy, the mother of the sky whose home was the Moon.
 According to the myth, Tupã and Arasy descended upon the Earth one morning after their wedding, and together they created the rivers and the seas, the forests, the stars and all the living beings of the universe.
-It is said that the location they stood while creating these things was atop a hill in Areguá, a small city in Paraguay near the capital of Asunción.
+It is said that the location they stood while creating these things was atop a hill in Areguá, a city in Paraguay near the capital of Asunción.

 After the creation of all things in earth, Tupã set to creating the first human couple on the earth.
 For his creation, Tupã used a mixture of clay, juice extracted from yerba mate, blood from the Short-tailed Nighthawk, the leaves of several kinds of plants, and finally a centipede.
 He made a paste of this mixture, using the waters from a nearby spring that would become Lake Ypacaraí.
 From this paste Tupã created a pair of statues in his image, and left them in the sun to dry and filled them with life.
 The newly created humans were placed in front of the gods, and the woman was named Sypave (literally "mother of the people") by Arasy, and the man was named Rupave (literally "father of the people") by Tupã.
 Tupã and Arasy counselled the humans to live peacefully, to procreate, and to live in peace.
 Tupã then created the spirits of good and evil, Angatupyry and Tau, and left them to guide the people down one path or another and departed back into the heavens.

+Legacy

+A contest was run by the Centro Paraguayo de Informaciones Astronómicas in Paraguay in 2019.
+This bestowed the star HD 108147 with the name Tupã in December 2019.